SpaceX Readies For Key Test Of Capsule Built To Carry Astronauts Into Space

 For the latest test, another mannequin will be on board.
 This one will have all kinds of sensors to see how a real human would experience the trip.
 "We measure the responses on the human body, obviously, and measure the environment," Koenigsmann says.
 "We want to make sure that everything is perfect."

-There's actually room for seven astronauts in the white, bell-shaped Crew Dragon, which is basically a souped-up version of the SpaceX robotic cargo ship.
+There's room for seven astronauts in the white, bell-shaped Crew Dragon, which is basically a souped-up version of the SpaceX robotic cargo ship.
 If the capsule blasts off as planned and everything checks out, it will travel to the space station and dock there.
 The three astronauts currently living in the outpost will be able to open the hatch and go inside to load and unload cargo before the capsule returns to Earth and splashes down in the Atlantic Ocean.

 That means this mission does involve people, and NASA and SpaceX have been super-focused on safety.
 "We're doing things that are really risky, that most normal human beings don't do," says NASA's Bill Gerstenmaier, who notes that his agency and SpaceX do have different cultures.
 He thinks that's been a good thing as they've collaborated on creating a kind of private taxi service to space that NASA can use to get astronauts to the space station, freeing up NASA to focus on building a massive rocket for deep-space exploration.

-NASA has already picked a pair of veteran space travelers to be the first to take-off in the Crew Dragon, assuming Saturday's test and others go well.
+NASA has already picked a pair of veteran space travelers to be the first to take off in the Crew Dragon, assuming Saturday's test and others go well.

 Kathy Lueders, the manager of what NASA calls its Commercial Crew Program, says she recently accompanied those two astronauts when they went out to a launch pad at Florida's Kennedy Space Center to see the SpaceX vehicle that's about to go up.